Five Emails That Will Grow Your WooCommerce Revenue

 If you don’t want to sell, your “ask” in the order confirmation email can be any number of other customer actions that can help your business.
 Ask them to refer your business or product to friends.
 Invite them to join a loyalty or rewards program.
 Ask them to follow you on social media.
 Or ask for feedback on their experience with your business so far.

-4. Thank you emails
+4. Thank You Emails

 Thank you emails are different than order confirmation emails.
 Instead of focusing on the nuts-and-bolts of the transaction, they attempt to establish a relationship and rapport with a customer.

 Your thank you emails should be set up to trigger automatically after a purchase to make your customer feel more comfortable and excited about their purchase—and to begin the process of converting them into a repeat buyer.
-After all, about one in three customers will make a second order in their first year, so you might as well get started laying the groundwork for that right away.

 Use your thank you email as a chance to show off your brand’s personality.
 For example, if you sell chocolates, your email could say something like, “Get hungry, your order is on the way.”